 Medical Payment Coverage

-Medical payment coverage, commonly referred to as “Med Pay,” is one of the coverages included in your standard homeowners insurance.
+Medical payment coverage, commonly referred to as “Med Pay,” is one of the six main coverages included in your standard homeowners insurance.
 It is the coverage that is designed specifically to cover the cost of medical expenses for any injuries your guests sustained while they are visiting your home.

-- How much does Med Pay cost?
+How does Med Pay work?

 - There is no deductible.

 - Does not require determination of responsibility.

 - Will make payout right away.

 How do you apply for the benefit?

 In the event that your guest was injured on your property, call your insurance agent and file a claim right away.
 With that claim number, your guest is able to seek medical help and use Med Pay within its coverage limit as payment.